Unifews: You Need Fewer Operations for Efficient Graph Neural Networks: Abstract

 \section{Abstract}

-Graph Neural Networks (GNNs) have shown promising performance in various graph learning tasks, but at the cost of resource-intensive computations.
-The primary overhead of GNN update stems from graph propagation and weight transformation, both involving operations on graph-scale matrices.
-Previous studies attempt to reduce the computational budget by leveraging graph-level or network-level sparsification techniques, resulting in downsized graph or weights.
-In this work, we propose \mname{}, which unifies the two operations in an entry-wise manner considering individual matrix elements, and conducts joint edge-weight sparsification to enhance learning efficiency.
-The entry-wise design of \mname{} enables adaptive compression across GNN layers with progressively increased sparsity, and is applicable to a variety of architectural designs with on-the-fly operation simplification.
-Theoretically, we establish a novel framework to characterize sparsified GNN learning in view of a graph optimization process, and prove that \mname{} effectively approximates the learning objective with bounded error and reduced computational load.
-We conduct extensive experiments to evaluate the performance of our method in diverse settings. \mname{} is advantageous in jointly removing more than $90\%$ of edges and weight entries with comparable or better accuracy than baseline models.
-The sparsification offers remarkable efficiency improvements including $10-20\times$ matrix operation reduction and up to $100\times$ acceleration in graph propagation time for the largest graph at the billion-edge scale.
+Graph Neural Networks (GNNs) have shown promising performance, but at the cost of resource-intensive operations on graph-scale matrices.
+To reduce computational overhead, previous studies attempt to sparsify the graph or network parameters, but with limited flexibility and precision boundaries.
+In this work, we propose \mname{}, a joint sparsification technique to unify graph and weight matrix operations and enhance GNN learning efficiency.
+The \mname{} design enables adaptive compression across GNN layers with progressively increased sparsity, and is applicable to a variety of architectures with on-the-fly simplification.
+Theoretically, we establish a novel framework to characterize sparsified GNN learning in view of the graph optimization process, showing that \mname{} effectively approximates the learning objective with bounded error and reduced computational overhead.
+Extensive experiments demonstrate that \mname{} achieves efficiency improvements with comparable or better accuracy, including $10-20\times$ matrix operation reduction and up to $100\times$ acceleration for graphs up to billion-edge scale.
+Our code is available at: \url{https://github.com/gdmnl/Unifews}.